-Flange support(phi=phi, tau=torque1+torque2) if use\support;
+Flange support(phi=phi, tau=torque1+torque2) if use_support;

-If use\support=true, there are two additional equations for support.phi and support.tau via the modifier]
+If use_support=true, there are two additional equations for support.phi and support.tau via the modifier]

-- In other cases: modifiers for components shall only contain redeclarations of replaceable elements and binding equations for parameters, constants (that do not yet have binding equations), inputs and variables having a default binding equation. - All non-partial model and block classes must be locally balanced [this means that the local number of unknowns equals the local equation size].
+- In other cases (declaration of a component of a model or block type, modifiers on extends, and modifier on short-class-definitions): modifiers for components shall only contain redeclarations of replaceable elements and binding equations.
+The binding equations in modifiers for components may in these cases only be for parameters, constants, inputs, and variables having a default binding equation. - All non-partial model and block classes must be locally balanced [this means that the local number of unknowns equals the local equation size].